Example-driven consumer-driven contracts.

 Shokkenki aims to make generating and using consumer-driven contracts easy.

-Last published almost 7 years ago by brentsnook.
+Last published over 7 years ago by brentsnook.